coder/coder/docs/guides/image-pull-secret.md

 Coder workspaces are commonly run as Kubernetes pods.
 When run inside of an enterprise, the pod image is typically pulled from a private image registry.
-This guide walks through creating an ImagePullSecret to use for authenticating to your registry.
+This guide walks through creating an ImagePullSecret to use for authenticating to your registry, and defining it in your workspace template.

 ## 1. Create Docker Config JSON File